azuline/rose/README.md

 # Contributions

+Bug fixes are happily accepted!

+However, please do not open a pull request for a new feature without prior discussion.

 Rosé is a pet project that I developed for personal use.
 Rosé is designed to match my specific needs and constraints, and is never destined to be widely adopted.

-Bug fix contributions are happily accepted!
-However, please do not open a pull request for a new feature without prior discussion.

-Rose is provided as-is: there are no promises of future maintenance or feature development.
+Therefore, I will lean towards keeping the feature set focused and small, and will not add too many features over the lifetime of the project.

+Rosé is provided as-is: I may not maintain it in the future.